Circuit Insights: Towards Interpretability Beyond Activations: Related Work

 The interpretability of transcoder weights is studied by \citet{ameisen2025circuit}, who show that while some connections appear meaningful, interference is a major challenge.
 They propose Target-Weighted Expected Residual Attribution (TWERA), which averages attributions across a dataset.
 However, they find that TWERA weights often diverge substantially from the raw transcoder weights, making the method sensitive to the distribution of the evaluation dataset.

 Finally, \citet{puri-etal-2025-fade} highlight a persistent challenge: even though sparse features, specifically in SAEs, are generally more monosemantic than MLP neurons, they can be highly specific and activate only on certain patterns.
-This specificity makes them difficult to interpret; either the explainer LLM fails to identify the correct trigger, or the resulting description is too vague to be useful.\footnote{\href{https://www.neuronpedia.org/gemma-2-2b/4-gemmascope-transcoder-16k/13598}{neuronpedia.org/gemma-2-2b/4-gemmascope-transcoder-16k/13598}}
+This specificity makes them difficult to interpret; either the explainer LLM fails to identify the correct trigger, or the resulting description is too vague to be useful.